What is an Engineering Change Request (ECR)?

 - The stakeholders’ opinion on the change request

-- The disposition action chosen to resolve the original issue
+- The disposition action required to resolve the original issue

 The role of the ECR form and why it’s important

-The evaluation view of a change request in Arena PLM captures comments about a problem and the requested action, including recommendations, raised issues and responses to those issues.
+ECR—Evaluations in Arena PLM or QMS.
+The evaluation view of a change request in Arena captures comments about a problem and the requested action, including recommendations, raised issues, and responses to those issues.

 The status view of a change request in Arena shows where the request is in the workflow and what actions it will take to move the request to the next stage.